Bovic101/ft_irc/README.md

-# ft_irc — C++ IRC Server
+# ft_irc project (IRC Server built in C++)

-A lightweight IRC-style server written in C++ for Linux, supporting multiple concurrent clients and real-time messaging using TCP sockets, non-blocking I/O, and poll() for efficient event handling.
+A lightweight IRC-style server project written in C++ for Linux, supporting multiple concurrent clients and real-time messaging using TCP sockets, non-blocking I/O, and poll() for efficient event handling.

 **Requirements:**
 - Linux and C++ programming experience

 ## Run